-In previous work [9], we presented a system for estimating the angle-of-arrival of an interference signal.
-The system is comprised entirely of COTS sensor nodes, it is completely distributed, bearing can be estimated rapidly, and no additional hardware is required.
-Our present research builds on this technique by estimating bearing to multiple anchors and then determining position using triangulation.
+In previous work [9], we developed a system for estimating the angle-of-arrival of an interference signal.
+The system was comprised entirely of COTS sensor nodes, it was completely distributed, bearing could be estimated rapidly, and no additional hardware was required.
+Our present research builds on this technique by estimating bearing to multiple anchors, and then determining position using triangulation.
 Because the technique is rapid, it is appropriate for mobile devices, which must continuously update their position estimates for navigation.
 By implementing our angle-of-arrival technique on a mobile platform and using a simple waypoint navigation approach for determining motion vectors, we are able to satisfy the main criteria for a successful MWSN [14].
-These criteria include (1) no hardware modifications, (2) submeter position accuracy, (3) rapid position estimation on the order of seconds, and (4) implementation on a resourceconstrained system.
+These criteria include 1) no hardware modifications, 2) sub-meter position accuracy, 3) position estimation on the order of seconds, and 4) implementation on a resource-constrained system.

-The contributions of this work are as follows:
+The contributions of this work are:

-- we describe TripNav, a lightweight localization and waypoint navigation system for resource-constrained mobile wireless sensor networks, and demonstrate that our localization method is indeed suitable for mobile sensor navigation; - (2) we perform error and timing analyses that show that location error, heading error, and latency do not significantly impact navigation; - (3) we provide simulation results that show how waypoint navigation using TripNav can be performed without employing a digital compass; - (4) we show experimentally that TripNav works reliably and has a trajectory error of less than one meter.
+- We describe TripNav, a lightweight localization and waypoint navigation system for resource-constrained mobile wireless sensor networks, and demonstrate that our localization method is indeed suitable for mobile sensor navigation. - We perform error and timing analyses that show that location error, heading error, and latency do not significantly impact navigation. - 3) Our experimental results show that TripNav works reliably and has a trajectory error of less than one meter.

 The remainder of this paper is organized as follows.
-In Section 2, we review other MWSN research that has recently appeared in the literature.
-In Section 3, we describe the radio interferometric positioning system and radio interferometric angle-of-arrival estimation, key components of our proposed navigation system.
-We then present the system design of our TripNav waypoint navigation method in Section 4.
-In Section 5, we analyze the main sources of TripNav error, as well as provide simulation results of the system performance using computational methods to estimate heading.
-We describe our real-world implementation in Section 6 and evaluate the performance of the system in Section 7.
-Finally, in Section 8, we conclude.
+In Section II, we review other MWSN research that has recently appeared in the literature.
+In Section III, we describe the Radio Interferometric Positioning System and radio interferometric angle-of-arrival estimation, key components of our proposed navigation system.
+We then present the system design of our TripNav waypoint navigation method in Section IV.
+In Section V, we analyze the main sources of TripNav error.
+We describe our real-world implementation in Section VI, and evaluate the performance of the system in Section VII.
+Finally, in Section VIII, we conclude.